Sahar Dolatshahi: Early life

 Her mother serves as the vice-president of the Swimming Federation and is a faculty member at the Teacher Training University, while her father is a mechanical engineer.
 She has a sister, Nasim, and a brother, Rouzbeh.
-Rouzbeh is a graduate of Shahid Beheshti University and holds a master’s degree in computational studies from Canada, while Nasim graduated from the University of Tehran and earned a PhD in archaeology in Berlin.
-The Dolatshahi family are descendants of the Qajar dynasty’s Dolatshahi lineage.
+Rouzbeh is a graduate of Shahid Beheshti University and holds a master's degree in computational studies from Canada, while Nasim graduated from the University of Tehran and earned a PhD in archaeology in Berlin.
+The Dolatshahi family are descendants of the Qajar dynasty's Dolatshahi lineage.

 Career

-Sahar Dolatshahi began her acting career at the age of 20 with experimental theater productions.
-A year later, she was invited by Marzieh Boroumand to star in the television series *Hodhod Bookstore*.
-She has collaborated with prominent theater directors such as Hamid Emjad, Atila Pesyani, and Amir Reza Kouhestani and performed in the play *Drought and Lies*.
-She was nominated for Best Actress in Theater for her roles in *Les Misérables* and *Tren*.
-For her performance in the film *Gold and Copper*, she was nominated for Best Supporting Actress at the Cinema Critics’ Celebration.
-The years 2014 and 2015 were the most prolific in Dolatshahi’s career, during which she appeared in a total of eight films.
+Sahar Dolatshahi began her acting career in experimental theater at age 20.
+The following year, she made her television debut in Marzieh Boroumand's series Hodhod Bookstore.
+Over the years, she has collaborated with prominent stage directors including Hamid Emjad, Atila Pesyani, and Amir Reza Kouhestani and starred in the play Drought and Lies.

+Her stage work in Les Misérables and Tren earned her nominations for Best Theater Actress, while her role in the film Gold and Copper secured a Best Supporting Actress nomination at the Cinema Critics' Celebration.
+Dolatshahi's most prolific period came between 2014 and 2015, during which she appeared in eight films.

-Dolatshahi also hosted the television program *Gap* and served as an interviewer on *The Opinions of a Cinema Actor*.
-She narrated for the programs *Radio Seven* and *Da Book* and worked as a reporter in the documentary *Notes of a Crowded City*.
+Beyond her acting career, Dolatshahi hosted the television show Gap and worked as an interviewer on The Opinions of a Cinema Actor.
+She also narrated the programs Radio Seven and Da Book and served as a reporter for the documentary Notes of a Crowded City.